LeonGuertler/TextArena/textarena/envs/TwoRoomsAndABoom/README.md

 - One leader is designated for each room, preferring regular team members over special roles
 - The game automatically handles hostage exchanges and tracking which players are in which room
 - Communication is strictly limited to players in the same room
+- Role reveals use a system-guided two-step process (initiate, then select target)
 - Role reveals are limited to 5 per player and only work within the same room
 - Room balance is automatically maintained to prevent completely empty rooms
 - The environment includes robust error recovery mechanisms
 - Message history is capped at 200 messages per room to manage memory usage
 - Winning is determined by the final positions of the President and Bomber
+- Player selection supports both direct number input (e.g., "3") and bracketed format (e.g., "[Player 3]" or "[3]")

 ## Example Game Flow

 1. Game starts with players randomly assigned to roles and rooms
 2. Leaders are randomly assigned in each room
-3. Players discuss within their rooms and may reveal roles to build trust
+3. Players discuss within their rooms
+4. A player may say "reveal card" to initiate the role reveal process
+5. The system prompts that player to select a target, who then receives the true role information
-4. Leaders select hostages to trade
+6. Leaders select hostages to trade
-5. Hostages swap rooms
+7. Hostages swap rooms
-6. Steps 3-5 repeat for the specified number of rounds
+8. Steps 3-7 repeat for the specified number of rounds
-7. Game ends and winner is determined based on President and Bomber locations
+9. Game ends and winner is determined based on President and Bomber locations

 ## Variants